On the regularity of solutions to the Hamilton-Jacobi equations for the N-body problem: Introduction

 (for some sequence $x_n \to \infty$ in $X$) is by definition a horofunction on $X$.
 The space of all horofunction limits (modulo additive constants) is called the \emph{horofunction boundary} of $X$.
 In many cases, these horofunction boundaries coincide with the more abstract Gromov boundaries defined via geodesic rays.
 Intuitively, a horofunction $b$ behaves like an \emph{affine distance} from a point at infinity, and its sublevel sets are analogous to horospheres (level sets of distance from infinity).

-\paragraph{Horofunctions in Hamilton-Jacobi theory.} In the context of the Jacobi-Maupertuis' metric $j_h = 2(h+U(x))\,g_m$ on the configuration space $\Omega \subset E^N$ (with $g_m$ the mass inner product), horofunctions arise naturally as limits of rescaled action functionals.
-Let $\phi_h(x,y)$ denote the action potential (i.e. the Jacobi-Maupertuis' distance) between two configurations $x,y \in \Omega$ at energy $h>0$.
-Now fix a particular \emph{hyperbolic direction} given by a noncollision configuration $a\in \Omega$ (for example, $a$ could represent the normalized velocity-vector configuration of an hyperbolic solution).
-Consider a sequence of points $x_n \in \Omega$ that tends to infinity in the direction of $a$, in the sense $x_n = \lambda_n\,a + o(\lambda_n)$ as $\lambda_n \to +\infty$.
-For each such $x_n$, define a function $b_{x_n}: \Omega \to \R$ by
+{\em Horofunctions in Hamilton-Jacobi theory.} In the context of the Jacobi-Maupertuis' metric $j_h = 2(h+U(x))\,g_m$ on the configuration space $\Omega \subset E^N$ (with $g_m$ the mass inner product), horofunctions arise naturally as limits of rescaled action functionals.
+Let $\phi_h(x,y)$ the Jacobi-Maupertuis' distance between two configurations $x,y \in \Omega$ at energy $h>0$, which is the minimal action in free time for the Lagrangian $L+h$.

-Geometrically, $b_{x_n}(y)$ is the extra action (or distance) required to go from $y$ to $x_n$ beyond that required from the reference point $x_0$ to $x_n$.
-By construction $b_{x_n}(x_0)=0$.
-If the sequence $(b_{x_n})_n$ converges uniformly on compact sets, we obtain a horofunction $b_a$ in the limit:

-We call $b_a$ the \emph{horofunction directed by the configuration $a$}.
-By standard arguments in calculus of variations and viscosity solutions, one can show that $b_a(x)$ is a (weak) solution of the stationary Hamilton-Jacobi equation

-where $H(x,p)$ is the Hamiltonian of the $N$-body system and $\nabla b_a(x)$ denotes the gradient of $b_a$.
-In other words, $b_a$ is a \emph{canonical viscosity solution} of $H(x,\nabla S) = h$.
-Moreover, the minimizers of the action associated with $b_a$ (sometimes called the \emph{calibrating curves} of $b_a$) are precisely the expanding trajectories (hyperbolic motions) asymptotic to the configuration $a$.
-In the language of the Jacobi metric, those calibrating curves are geodesic rays of $(\Omega,j_h)$ that \emph{point toward} the limiting direction $a\in\Omega$ at infinity.